lorerave85/ocr-demo/README.md

 ```

 Indeed, after gathering all this evidence, we could argue that besides
-unideal font sizes, our main remaining issue relates to image binarization and
+unideal font sizes, one of the main remaining issue relates to image
-revolves around the question of: how to deal
+binarization and revolves around the question of: how to deal
 with the font and background color similarity?

 ## Hit the Library

 With the insight that we already got through experimentation, we now focus on
-looking for a preprocessing algorithm, one that perhaps allow for [font and
+looking for a preprocessing algorithm, one that perhaps allows for [font and
 background color independent text binarization](https://github.com/slothkong/ocr-demo/blob/master/literature/Font%20and%20Backgorund%20Color%20Independent%20Text%20Binarization.pdf) :wink:

 ![](./screenshots/paper_frontpage.png)

 Seems like we are in luck.
-Not only is the paper title fitting, there is also
+Not only is the paper's title fitting, there is also
-an open source [Python2 implementation](https://github.com/slothkong/ocr-text-extraction) of it.
+an open source [Python2 implementation](https://github.com/slothkong/ocr-text-extraction) for it.
 Although the repo is a bit outdated, it comes with a [extract_text](https://github.com/slothkong/ocr-text-extraction/blob/master/extract_text)
 script that generates a `.png` binarized version of a given input.
 If we turn
 on the [DEBUG](https://github.com/slothkong/ocr-text-extraction/blob/b26c31d0ca1cca9d6cc9fd532e59c1f1abaad5df/extract_text#L32)